Thematic Series currently open for submission: (1) Cancer nanotheranostics (2) 2D materials (3) FEBIP/FEBID chemistry (4) Nanotribology

 - Nanotechnology applications

-2.778 is the 2015 Impact Factor of the Beilstein Journal of Nanotechnology according to the Thomson Reuters Journal Citation Reports.
+The 2015 Journal Impact Factor of the Beilstein Journal of Nanotechnology is 2.78 according to the Thomson Reuters Journal Citation Reports.

 - Open Access

 All articles published in the Beilstein Journal of Nanotechnology are freely and universally accessible for everyone immediately upon publication: no user registration is required.
-Articles are published using a Creative Commons Attribution (CC BY) License.
-The journal has been awarded the Directory of Open Access Journals (DOAJ) Seal, confirming exceptionally high level of publishing standards.
+The journal has been awarded the Directory of Open Access Journals (DOAJ) Seal, confirming an exceptionally high level of publishing standards.

-The publication of articles in the Beilstein Journal of Nanotechnology is free of charge.
-The journal is published and financed by the Beilstein-Institut and therefore publishing in the journal is offered without the imposition of any author fees or other publication charges.
+The publication of all articles in the Beilstein Journal of Nanotechnology is free of charge.
+The journal is published and fully financed by the Beilstein-Institut – publishing in the journal is offered without the imposition of any article processing fees or other publication charges.

 - General Publication Criteria